-Have you ever dropped your phone in water?
-You are not alone, iPhone users do it all the time.
-Can a phone recover from iPhone water damage?
+Have you ever dropped your phone in the water?
+You are not alone, Apple users do it all the time.
+Can you recover your iPhone from water damage?
 If you have a wet iPhone, fix it today with these tips below.

 If you have an iPhone, you most likely carry it where ever you go.
 It is the link to your friends, family, work, play, and just life in general.
 You can catch up on the news, you can catch the latest tech news; no matter what, you can do and see anything and everything through your iPhone.

 If you carry your iPhone into the bathroom with you or in the kitchen while you are doing dishes, you may not realize the high probability of your Phone getting dropped into the pool of water that is in front of you.

 What To Do if You Drop Your Phone in Water